ilias-chatzistefanidis/HetNets-steering/README.md

 - **Figures Folder**: In this folder, we have several important figures that are used by the notebook.

-- **Notebook Folder**: In this folder, we have the notebook that includes part of the utilized machine learning pipeline used to develop the Bi-LSTM model.
+- **Notebook Folder**: In this folder, we have the notebook that includes part of the utilized machine learning pipeline used to develop the Bi-LSTM model in the paper.

 - **utils.py file**: This file includes the functions developed in the notebook for easier usage.